 The CESP PPAs are Initial Contracts that end in 2005.
 The CESP PPAs have essentially the same terms as the power purchase contracts between CESP and Metropolitana, Bandeirante and CPFL.
-According to the CESP PPAs, Elektro will buy approximately 75% of its projected demand from CESP through 2002 at which time the required purchase obligations decline on a straight-line basis over a three-year period.
+Under the terms of the CESP PPAs, Elektro is required to buy approximately 75% of its projected demand from the three former CESP operators through 2002 at which time the required purchase obligations decline on a straight-line basis over a three-year period.
 The Itaipu tariffs, indexed to U.S. dollars, are tied to the capital and operating costs of Itaipu.
-The foreign exchange risk inherent in this contract is mitigated because power purchase costs from Itaipu are passed through to the customers.
+The foreign exchange risk inherent in this contract is mitigated because power purchase costs from Itaipu are passed through to the customers under the concession contract.

 Elektro is free to negotiate new power purchase agreements to meet all of its power requirements not met by existing contracts, including contracts with affiliates, subject to the restrictions described previously.